mediafly/extensions-documentation/interactives.md

             // Error!
 Do something.
         });

-Alternatively, you can make the calls directly with AJAX, but we strongly recommend using mflyCommands instead.
-To make an AJAX GET to ```mfly://data/info/[key]?method=PUT&value=[value]```, where [key] is the key you wish to use, and [value] is the value for that key.

 HTTP response codes:

 * Response of 200 OK indicates a successful save to an existing key